I've created a tier ranking for each ArgoCD setting.

 --reorder none

-This setting is very useful if you have a large number of ArgoCD users.
+This setting is very useful if you have many ArgoCD users.

 v2.8